tjira/acorn/README.md

 }
 ```

 The input file can be run like any other program in Acorn, no special flags are required.
 This simulation is fast and should complete in under a second.
-You can visualize the wavefunction with the command bellow.
+You can visualize the wavefunction with the command below.

 <details> <summary><b>Wavefunction 1D - Harmonic Oscillator</b></summary>